ANATOMY AND PHYSIOLOGY OF FARM ANIMALS

 3. The Heart

 1. Plasma-liquid part of the blood.
-It contains water, blood proteins (e.g fibrinogen),dissolved mineral salt, waste product, digested food.
+It contains water, blood proteins (e.g fibrinogen), dissolved mineral salts, waste products, and digested food.

 2. The Blood Cells(corpuscles)

-3. Red blood cells (Erythrocytes): biconcave, circular in shape and no nucleus when matured, contain iron pigment called haemoglobin that helps to transport oxygen, produced in bone marrow,
+3. Red blood cells (Erythrocytes): biconcave, circular and no nucleus when matured, contain iron pigment called haemoglobin that helps to transport oxygen, produced in bone marrow,

-4. White blood cells (Leucocytes): irregular in shape, few than red blood cells, have nucleus, produced in lymphatic tissues.
+4. White blood cells (Leucocytes): irregular in shape, fewer than red blood cells, have a nucleus, produced in lymphatic tissues.
 They defend the body against foreign bodies.

 5. Blood platelets (Thrombocytes): irregular or star-shaped, tiny, non-nucleated, produced for blood clotting.